Machinist

 A machinist is a tradesperson or trained professional who operates machine tools, and has the ability to set up tools such as milling machines, grinders, lathes, and drilling machines.

-A competent machinist should have a well-developed mechanical aptitude, the ability to correctly use precision measuring instruments, interpret blueprints, and a working knowledge of the proper parameters required for successfully utilizing the various tools commonly used in machining operations.
+A competent machinist will generally have a strong mechanical aptitude, the ability to correctly use precision measuring instruments and to interpret blueprints, and a working knowledge of the proper parameters required for successfully utilizing the various tools commonly used in machining operations.
+CNC (computer numerical control) comprises one of the most recent advances in manufacturing, in which a machinist uses specialized software to generate programmatic instructions (most commonly G-code) which are in turn interpreted by the machine to make components for a wide variety of industries.
+CNC programming is a skilled position which requires knowledge of math, speeds and feeds, machine tooling, work holding, and the different ways various materials react to stress and heat in the machining process.

 Nature of work

 The machine trade is an extremely broad field with a wide variety of workplaces, job duties, and types of work.
-Most Machinists work in machine shops and factories where they operate machinery that produce precision component parts.
+Most machinists work in machine shops and factories where they operate machinery that produce precision component parts.
 In general, the occupation is exacting, and requires extensive knowledge of the tools and processes in order to achieve the tight tolerances and surface finishes that these parts specify.

-Many machinists make Mass-produced parts using highly automated computer numerical control machines which are common today, but still require such professionals to set up and calibrate the machines.
-Other more specialized machinists produce custom-made parts for prototyping, repair, or research.
-A machinist may work on manufacturing something relatively simple like a bracket, or a shaft, or something extraordinarily complex, such as aerospace components accurate to .0002 of an inch.
+Many machinists make mass-produced parts using highly automated computer numerical control machines which are common today, but still require such professionals to set up and calibrate the machines.
+Other more specialised machinists produce custom-made parts for prototyping, repair, or research.
+A machinist may work on manufacturing something relatively simple like a bracket, or a shaft, or something extraordinarily complex, such as aerospace components accurate to 5 micrometres.

-Good machinists are highly sought after and respected skilled trades persons and are generally well-paid.
-In utility, medical, and military use companies, experienced machinists can earn over $100,000 per year.